 In such situations, the Wi-Fi sleep policy should be set to Never, so that the change-over never happens (even when the phone is idle).

 To enable this feature, open the advanced Wi-Fi settings menu and set the Keep Wi-Fi on during sleep to Never.

 19. Guest Mode

-One of my friends had recently lost her cell phone and was using mine to keep a tab on messages and emails until she got a new one.
-To prevent my private date from going public (friends, I tell you), what I did was to enable the guest mode.
+One of my friends had recently lost her cell phone and was using mine to keep a tab on messages, emails and most importantly Facebook and Instagram, until she got a new one.
+To prevent my private date from going public (friends, I tell you), what I did was to enable the guest mode on my Android smartphone.